GNU nano: History

 GNU nano was first created in 1999 with the name TIP (a recursive acronym for TIP Isn't Pico), by Chris Allegretta.
-His motivation was to create a free software replacement for Pico, which was not distributed under a free software license.
+His motivation was to create a free software replacement for Pico, which was not distributed under a free-software license.
 The name was changed to nano on January 10, 2000, to avoid a naming conflict with the existing Unix utility tip.
 The name comes from the system of SI prefixes, in which nano is 1000 times larger than pico.
 In February 2001, nano became a part of the GNU Project.

 GNU nano implements several features that Pico lacks, including syntax highlighting, line numbers, regular expression search and replace, line-by-line scrolling, multiple buffers, indenting groups of lines, rebindable key support, and the undoing and redoing of edit changes.

 On 11 August 2003, Chris Allegretta officially handed the source code maintenance of nano to David Lawrence Ramsey.
 On 20 December 2007, with the release of 2.0.7, Ramsey stepped down as nano's maintainer.
 The license was also upgraded to GPL-3.0-or-later.
 The project is currently maintained by Benno Schulenberg.

-On version 2.6.0 in June 2016, the current principal developer and the other active members of the nano project decided in consensus to leave the GNU Project, because of their objections over the Free Software Foundation's copyright assignment policy, and their belief that decentralized copyright ownership does not impede the ability to enforce the GNU General Public License.
+In version 2.6.0, released in June 2016, the principal developer and other active members of the nano project decided by consensus to leave the GNU Project.
+Their decision was prompted by objections to the Free Software Foundation's policies, including its requirement for copyright assignment, as well as the belief that decentralized copyright ownership does not impede effective enforcement of the GNU General Public License.
 The step was acknowledged by Debian and Arch Linux, while the GNU Project resisted the move and called it a "fork".
 On 19 August 2016, Chris Allegretta announced the return of the project to the GNU family, following concessions from GNU on copyright assignment for Nano specifically, which happened when version 2.7.0 was released in September 2016.